mrdivdiz/bpvita/README.md

 - Perfomance not optimal

-For those who want to support me making unity game ports (and own pojects, of course): https://www.patreon.com/shockwawe
+For those who want to support me making unity game ports (and own pojects, of course): https://www.patreon.com/shockwawe **MAKE SURE YOU HAVE IOPLUS INSTALLED FOR SAVES WORKING CORRECTLY**